+7.9.1 Broken, cracked, illegible, damaged, nonworking, or water-contaminated pressure gauges shall be replaced.

-- 7.9.1 Replacement pressure gauges shall have the correct indicated charging (service) pressure. - 7.9.2 Replacement pressure gauges shall be marked for use with the agent in the fire extinguisher. - 7.9.3 Replacement pressure gauges shall be compatible with the fire extinguisher valve body material.
+7.9.2 Replacement pressure gauges shall have the correct indicated charging (i.e., service) pressure.

+7.9.3 Replacement pressure gauges shall be marked for use with the agent in the fire extinguisher.

+7.9.4 Replacement pressure gauges shall be compatible with the fire extinguisher valve body material.

+7.10 Cabinets.
+Missing breaker bars or hammers and broken, damaged, or missing break-front panels on fire extinguisher cabinets shall be replaced.

+7.11 Maintenance of Signage.
+Where multiple extinguishers are installed or grouped, supplemental signage and informational placards installed to identify extinguisher hazards or classes shall be maintained in legible condition.

-7.10 Prohibition on Uses of Extinguishers and Conversion of Fire Extinguisher Types.
+7.12 Prohibition on Uses of Extinguishers and Conversion of Fire Extinguisher Types.

-- 7.10.1 Fire extinguishers shall not be used for any purpose other than that of a fire extinguisher. - 7.10.2 Fire extinguishers shall not be converted from one type to another, modified, or altered. - 7.10.3 Fire extinguishers shall not be converted for the use of a different type of extinguishing agent.
+7.12.1 Fire extinguishers shall not be used for any purpose other than that of a fire extinguisher.

+7.12.2 Fire extinguishers shall not be converted from one type to another, modified, or altered.

+7.12.3 Fire extinguishers shall not be converted for the use of a different type of extinguishing agent.

-- 7.11\ Maintenance and Recharge Service Collar.
-Each extinguisher that has undergone maintenance that included internal examination or that has been recharged requiring the removal of the valve assembly shall have a verification-of-service collar located around the neck of the container. - 7.11.1 The collar shall be a single circular piece of uninterrupted material forming a hole of a size that does not permit the collar assembly to move over the neck of the container unless the valve is completely removed. - 7.11.2 The collar shall not interfere with the operation of the fire extinguisher. - 7.11.3 The verification of service collar shall, as a minimum, identify the following: - (1) Month and year the recharging or internal examination was performed - (2) Name of the agency performing the work
+7.13\ Maintenance and Recharge Service Collar.
+Each extinguisher that has undergone maintenance that included internal examination or that has been recharged requiring the removal of the valve assembly shall have a verification-of-service collar located around the neck of the container.

+7.13.1 The collar shall be a single circular piece of uninterrupted material forming a hole of a size that does not permit the collar assembly to move over the neck of the container unless the valve is completely removed.

+7.13.2 The collar shall not interfere with the operation of the fire extinguisher.

+7.13.3 The verification of service collar shall, as a minimum, identify the following:

+- (1) Month and year the recharging or internal examination was performed - (2) Name of the agency performing the work

-7.11.4 Service Collar Exemptions.
+7.13.4 Service Collar Exemptions.

-- 7.11.4.1 New extinguishers requiring an initial charge in the field (such as pressurized water, AFFF, FFFP, or wet chemical extinguishers) shall not be required to have a verification-of-service collar installed. - 7.11.4.2 Liquefied gas, halogenated agent, and carbon dioxide extinguishers that have been recharged without valve removal shall not be required to have a verification-of-service collar installed following recharge. - 7.11.4.3 Cartridge- and cylinder-operated extinguishers shall not be required to have a verification-of-service collar installed. - 7.12\ Weight Scales.
+7.13.4.1 New extinguishers requiring an initial charge in the field (such as pressurized water, AFFF, FFFP, or wet chemical extinguishers) shall not be required to have a verification-of-service collar installed.

+7.13.4.2 Liquefied gas, halogenated agent, and carbon dioxide extinguishers that have been recharged without valve removal shall not be required to have a verification-of-service collar installed following recharge.

+7.13.4.3 Cartridge- and cylinder-operated extinguishers shall not be required to have a verification-of-service collar installed.

+7.13.4.4 Pump tank fire extinguishers shall not be required to have a verification-of-service collar installed.

+7.14\ Weight Scales.
 Weight scales used for the maintenance and recharge of fire extinguishers shall have the reading increments and the accuracy necessary to verify the charge weights required in the service manuals and on the nameplates.